dlang/DIPs/DIPs/1NNN-RAC.md

 @hidden void noInline();
 ```

-In this case, ``noInline`` function is not accessible to ``inlineable`` if it was inlined across binary lines.
-The result of this would be a linker error.
+In this example, the `noInline` function is marked as hidden and is therefore not accessible to `inlineable`.
+If `inlineable` were to be inlined across binary boundaries, this would lead to a linker error due to the unavailability of `noInline`.

-The compiler must not inline a function from an out of binary module if it refers to non-exported symbols.
+To prevent such errors, the compiler must be instructed not to inline functions from an out-of-binary module when these functions reference non-exported symbols.

 ### Use Cases

-To demonstrate the different scenarios in which this DIP alters, a series of use cases are presented.
-First the positive annotation case, which is a scenario you may experience if you need complete control over which symbols get exported.
-The second use case demonstrates that you do not need to make any alterations related to the ``DllImport`` status of symbols to use druntime in binary.
+This section presents scenarios that illustrate the practical impact and application of the modifications proposed in this DIP.
+The first case is relevant for users requiring meticulous control over the exportation of symbols.
+The second focuses on the ease of integrating DRuntime into a binary without the need for adjustments concerning the DllImport status of symbols.

 #### Positive Annotation

-This use case demonstrates positive annotating of ``export`` along with the optional ``.di`` generator.
+This use case outlines the process of positively annotating with `export` and optionally employing the `.di` generator.
+It's presented using Windows file naming conventions.

-It uses the Windows nomenclature of file extensions and what files are generated.
-They are required to accurately describe what the DIP will result in, and will translate over to other platforms.

 Directory layout: